 Planning Your Serbia Road Trip

-If you are travelling from Bosnia-Herzegovina, it’s easy to join this road trip anywhere in Serbia.
-However, if you are starting your road trip in Serbia then we would recommend beginning your trip in Belgrade.
+If you are travelling from Bosnia-Herzegovina, joining this road trip anywhere in Serbia is easy.
+However, if you are starting your road trip in Serbia, we recommend beginning your trip in Belgrade.

 If you are a city lover, then before travelling east towards the Djerdap Gorge, we would suggest you head north to Serbia’s second city, Nova Sad.